falcondpr/suic.dev/README.md

 ## Description

-This project is a component library designed to provide reusable and customizable UI components for React applications.
-Currently, the library includes a Calendar component with more components to be added in the future.
+This component library offers a simple and minimalist calendar, designed to provide reusable and customizable user interface elements for React applications.

 ## Installation